5 Free Officer Scheduling Options for Your Department

 With the help of a grant, the system of your choice could be "free!"
 While it may be challenging to obtain a grant to cover the cost of scheduling software, it would be the best option on this list.
 Using scheduling software built for police that you are not essentially paying for is a HUGE money saver.

 While the options above are "free," they will really end up costing you more over time than if you were to pay for a system to streamline these processes.
-It's important to understand what is police scheduling software and how it can reduce:
+Check out our ROI calculator here to see how much you can save!
+But it's important to understand what police scheduling software is and how it can reduce:

 - Labor hours